ludocode/onramp/docs/virtual-machine.md

 7C 80 78 56
 ```

 The above places 0x12345678 in the r0 register.
 A VM may optimize for this case, detecting when two `ims` operations are used together and loading all 32 bits of the register at once.
 (In particular, the arguments of the first `ims` instruction are often zero.)
 However, there are still rare cases where this instruction is used alone.
-The VM must have a fallback that implements the instruction correctly.
+The VM must implement the instruction correctly in this case.

 The `ims` instruction is assumed to be fast due to this possible optimization.
 When compiling user code, if a register cannot be set to an immediate value in a single instruction, the Onramp toolchain prefers to output a pair of `ims` instructions.